 BDCs generally must offer to make available to the eligible issuers of its securities significant managerial assistance, except in circumstances where either (i) the BDC controls such issuer of securities or (ii) the BDC purchases such securities in conjunction with one or more other persons acting together and one of the other persons in the group makes available such managerial assistance.
 Making available managerial assistance means, among other things, any arrangement whereby the BDC offers to provide, and, if accepted, does so provide, significant guidance and counsel concerning the management, operations or business objectives and policies of a portfolio company.
-The Administrator or its affiliate provides such managerial assistance on our behalf to portfolio companies that accept our offer of managerial assistance.
+The Administrator or its affiliate provides such managerial assistance.

-Tommonous Investments
+Temporary Investments

-Pending investments in other types of qualifying assets, our investments may consist of cash, cash equivalents, U.S. government securities or high-quality debt securities maturing in one year or less from the time of investment (collectively, as "temporary investments"), so that 70.0% of our assets are qualifying assets.
-Typically, we will invest in U.S. Treasury bills or in repurchase agreements, provided that such agreements are fully collateralized by cash or securities issued by the U.S. government or its agencies.
-We had no temporary investments as of December 31, 2021.
+Pending investments in other types of qualifying assets, our investments may consist of eash, eash equivalents, U.S. government securities or high-quality debt securities maturing in one year or less from the time of investment (collectively, as "temporary investments"), so that 70.0% of our assets are qualifying assets.
+Typically, we will invest in U.S. Treasury bills or in repurchase agreements, provided that such agreements are fully collateralized by eash or securities issued by the U.S. government or its agencies.
+We had no temporary investments as of December 31, 2022.

-Renurchase Agreements
+Repurchase Agreements

 A repurchase agreement involves the purchase by an investor, such as us, of a specified security and the simultaneous agreement by the seller to repurchase it at an agreed-upon future date and at a price that is greater than the purchase price by an amount that reflects an agreed-upon interest rate.
 There is no percentage restriction on the proportion of our assets that may be invested in such repurchase agreements.
-However, if more than 25.0% of our total assets constitute repurchase agreements from a single counterparty, we would not meet the Diversification Tests in order to qualify as a RIC for U.S. federal income tax purposes.
-Thus, we do not intend to entire the repurchase agreements with a single counterparty in excess of this limit.
-The Investment Adviser will monitor the creditworthiness of the counterparties with which we enter into repurchase agreements as of December 31, 2021.
+However, if more than 25.0% of our total assets constitute repurchase agreements from a single counterparty, we would not meet the Diversification Tests in order to qualify as a RIC for U.S. federal moment ax purposes.
+Thus, we do not intend to enter into repurchase agreements with a single counterparty in excess of this limit.
+The Investment Adviser will monitor the creditworthiness of the counterparties with which we enter into repurchase agreements as of December 31, 2022.